 Bryce Canyon and Zion National Parks are not far from each other.
-So if you visit one it’s definitely worth the trip to visit the other.
-We drove from Bryce to Zion during our 2 week road trip exploring the western parks, but you could easily do this trip in reverse as well!
+So if you visit one it’s definitely worth the trip to visit the other!
+We went on the drive from Bryce to Zion during our 2 week road trip exploring the western parks after visiting Capitol Reef.

 Leaving Bryce Canyon National park and heading towards Zion will take you west on route 12.
 Utah’s Scenic Route 12 that is!
 It’s one of the most beautiful drives in the country that starts(or ends) at Capitol Reef National Park, so hopefully you get a chance to drive all of that road too!

 You’ll first pass by Red Canyon.
 Red Canyon is the last(or first depending on the direction you’re going) point of interest on the western portion of route 12.
 There’s a visitor’s center and trails there to check out.
 More fun hiking and cool rock formations to see!

 Shortly after you’ll come to the end of route 12 and there will be a T intersection with Route 89.
 You’ll make a left and head south.

 Looking for where to stay between Bryce and Zion?
 Stop at any of these Towns along Route 89!

 These towns mentioned below are all great places to find somewhere affordable and less crowded than the main areas of the parks!

 Hatch Settled in 1872, and named after early pioneer Meltair Hatch.
 It’s a good cheap stopover place with motels and B&B’s.
 This is close to Bryce, only about a half hour away so you could definitely stay here during your visit if you wanted.